-Cut organ meat into bite size pieces.
-Organ meat should make up about 10 percent of your dog's diet.
+Cut organ meat into bite-size pieces.
+Organ meat can make up to about 10 percent of your dog's diet.
 It provides essential nutrients.
-Use brain, liver, heart or gizzards.
+Use brain, liver, heart, or gizzards.
 You can cook the organ meat along with the other meat or by itself.
 Organ meat can be cooked using the same methods used to cook regular meat.
 Once fully cooked, set aside to cool.

-Boil brown rice, oats or pasta until tender.
-Rice, oats and pasta provide a fiber and carbohydrates.
+Boil brown rice, oats, or pasta until tender.
+Rice, oats, and pasta provide fiber and carbohydrates.
 Choose only one of these ingredients to feed your dog at a time.
 They should make up about 10 percent of your dog's total diet.
-Once the rice, pasta or oats are fully cooked, set aside to cool.
+Once the rice, pasta, or oats are fully cooked, set aside to cool.

 Combine all the ingredients together in a large bowl and mix well.
 Add a spoonful of plain yogurt if desired.
 More than a spoonful of yogurt may cause digestive upset.
 Plain yogurt adds calcium and beneficial bacteria (for digestion) to your dog's diet.
 Feed the food as is or blend it in a food processor for a smoother, softer consistency.
 Refrigerate any unused food.
 Freeze food that you plan to store for longer than three days.